microsoft/pxt-arcade/docs/recipes/shark-splash/01-character.md

 ## Conclusion @unplugged

-Now that you have a hero, let's customize your game.
-Maybe you want to add some villains who are attacking your character, or maybe you want to build the setting of your game--it's up to you!
+Now that you have a hero character, let's customize your game.
+Maybe you want to add some villains who are attacking your character, or maybe you want to develop the scene of your game--it's up to you!

 | |      | |      | |
 |--|:----:|-- |:----:|--|